Gather student feedback in engaging ways - applying Rosenshine's principles

 Top 3 learning techniques to apply 👉 when you gather feedback

-• Check for student understanding (6)
+- Check for student understanding (principle 6)

 The sixth principle may be the most important of the ten, as getting it right allows you to implement the other nine effectively.
 Take intermittent periods throughout the lesson to stop and assess whether students are understanding the learning material.

 The final principle is an extension of the first, but involves spacing out reviews of previous learning over weekly and monthly timeframes.
-This combination of spacing and retrieval involves spacing out the use of retrieval practice techniques on several occasions over time, until a certain level of mastery has been achieved.
+This combination of spacing and retrieval involves the use of retrieval practice techniques on several occasions over time, until a certain level of mastery has been achieved.

 1. Formative assessment with the spinner